Bandwidth-Samples/voice-gather-csharp/README.md

 Below are the callback paths:
 * `/callbacks/gatherCallback` Hit once the gather has been completed
 * `/callbacks/callAnsweredCallback` Hit once the phone call is answered
+* `/callbacks/callDisconnectCallback` Hit if the phone call is disconnected

 ## Ngrok